 Private equity group Lone Star sweetens offer for UK's Senior Plc one last time

-June 21 (Reuters) - Lone Star Global said on Monday it has proposed a higher takeover offer for aircraft parts supplier Senior Plc (SNR.L) of 838.8 million pounds ($1.2 billion), after the London-listed company rejected a previously undisclosed proposal last week.
+(Reuters) -Lone Star Global said on Monday it has proposed a higher takeover offer for aircraft parts supplier Senior Plc of 838.8 million pounds ($1.2 billion), after the London-listed company rejected a previously undisclosed proposal last week.

 The U.S.-based private-equity firm said the 200 pence per share offer will be its fifth and final for Senior, whose shares were up 22% at 185 pence by 0819 GMT.
 Through its unit LSF XI Investments, Lone Star had proposed 185 pence per share on June 14.